LiuyinYang1101/Sea-Wave/README.md

 ## Getting Started

-To get started with EEGWaveNet, follow the instructions below:
+To get started with Sea-Wave, follow the instructions below:

 1. Clone this repository to your local machine.
 2. Install the required dependencies (list the dependencies and their versions, if applicable).